By Verve Group

 To understand carbon neutrality, we first have to examine the impact of excess carbon dioxide on our planet.

-Carbon emissions occur from burning fossil fuels for things like transportation, energy, and more.
+The vast majority of human-caused carbon emissions occur from burning fossil fuels for things like transportation, energy, and more.

 Adopting sustainable solutions like solar and wind power can help businesses reduce their carbon footprint, and even be carbon negative (that is, offsetting more carbon emissions than they produce).
 Carbon neutrality is the first step towards carbon negativity: after reducing emissions as much as possible, offsetting any remaining carbon emissions currently required to run a business.